emidombek/darkwood/README.md

    - Various elements such as buttons, texts, and pop-up containers are selected and stored in corresponding variables.
    - `isPaused` is a flag to track if the game is currently paused.
    - `timerActive` is a flag to check whether the timer is active.
-   - `eventListenersActive` is a flag to check whether event listeners are active.

    </details>